-Taking time to plan a visit to Spain for a wine tour is important as you consider the key reason for your experience and visiting from May to June or in September and October will give you the best all-around around.
+Taking time to plan a visit to Spain for a wine tour is important as you consider the key reason for doing so, and visiting from May to June or in September and October will give you the best all-around experience.

-Spain is overflowing with wine regions nestled in the far corners of the northwest down to the warm and charming south, with a variety of grapes used to create delicious whites and reds.
+Spain is overflowing with wine regions nestled in the far corners of the northwest down to the warm south, with a variety of grapes used to create delicious whites and reds.

 Enjoy a tasting outdoors on a warm summer’s day or venture indoors as the season turns just after harvest time in the fall.
-Beat the crowds, avoid the rain, or indulge in romance while in intimate settings as you use this guide to find the right time for your trip.
+Beat the crowds, avoid the rain, or indulge in romance while in intimate settings, using this guide to find the right time for your trip.

 Best Months: May • June • September • October